 Matching dHL Experts with the Curriculum

-Although some connections between the curriculum and dHL Experts might be obvious (Art = Artist), if you take some time to search the dHL you might be surprised who you find (Art = Robotic Art Teacher)?!
-With this in mind, searching the dHL by key words is the best way to connect with the right Experts.
+Although some connections between the curriculum and dHL Experts might be obvious (Art = Artist), if you take some time to search dHL you might be surprised who you find (Art = Robotic Art Teacher)?!
+With this in mind, searching dHL by keyword(s) is the best way to connect with the right Experts.

 Contacting dHL Experts – Let the Collaboration Begin

 Please remember to send your requests to dHL Experts well in advance, and remember that they may not always be available when requested.
-The more advanced notice you give each dHL Expert, the better your chances are of booking a session.
-Once you have found the Expert you’d like to contact, please include the following information in your introductory email:
+The more advance notice you give each dHL Expert, the better your chances are of booking a video conference.
+Once you and your students have found the Expert you want to connect with, please include the following information in your introductory email:

-- your school, grade taught, age and number of students in your class
+- your school, grade taught, age and number of students in the class

 - curriculum subject area

-- possible formats for the distance learning program (presentation, interview, demonstration, activity, Q&A, etc)
+- possible formats for the video conference (presentation, interview, activity, Q&A, etc)

-- possible dates and times for the distance learning program
+- possible dates and times for the video conference

-Note: It is your responsibility to help prepare the dHL Expert for the video conference.
+Note: It is the teacher’s responsibility to help prepare the dHL Expert for the video conference.

 dHL Expert Introductions

-It is the teacher’s responsibility to prepare a brief introduction for the dHL Expert.
+The teacher and/or students may want to prepare a brief introduction for the dHL Expert.
+Preparing an introduction requires students to learn more about the Expert prior to the video conference which is an important part of the networking process -background research.
 Some Experts may prefer to provide you with an introduction they have written themselves, however they are not required to do so.
 Every introduction has three goals: get attention, spark interest, and build anticipation.
-Please see dHL Expert Expert Introductions for ideas!
+Please see dHL Expert Introductions for ideas!

 This post is also available in: French